rqlite/rqlite.io/content/en/docs/Guides/Security/_index.md

       Mutual TLS is disabled by default.
 ```

-## Basic Auth
+## Configuring Usernames and Passwords
 The HTTP API supports [Basic Auth](https://tools.ietf.org/html/rfc2617).
 Each rqlite node can be passed a JSON-formatted configuration file, which configures valid usernames and associated passwords for that node.

-Since the configuration file only controls the node local to it, it's important to ensure the configuration is identical on each node for consistent behaviour.
+In otherwords if you want every node in a cluster to accept identical credentials for a given user, you must ensure the configuration file for every node contains the same information for that user.
+But the configuration does not **need** to be identical under every node.

 ### User-level permissions
 rqlite, via the configuration file, also supports user-level permissions.
 Each user can be granted one or more of the following permissions: